The Bankrate promise

 Trading in your current vehicle is a great way to drive off with a new car while spending less cash on a down payment.
 It will also save you the headaches of selling your car privately.

-It is recommended that you compare at least three different loan offers when looking for vehicle financing.
-Do not sign off on the first deal you come across, and understand the cost differentiation that comes with dealer financing versus that found from other lenders.
+Experts recommend that you compare at least three different loan offers when looking for vehicle financing.
+Do not sign off on the first deal you come across, and understand that dealer financing often costs more than financing offered by outside lenders.

 Only buy what you can afford

-As with anything when it comes to large purchases it’s important to do the math ahead of time to ensure that you only sign off on a vehicle that you can afford.
-This way you can ensure you can keep up with your monthly payments and be prepared for even the worst-case scenario.
+As with all large purchases, it’s essential to do the math ahead of time to ensure that you only sign off on a vehicle that you can afford.
+This way, you can ensure you can keep up with your monthly payments and be prepared for even the worst-case scenario.

-But Foster does present some encouragement.
-“As with all corners of personal finance, securing the best deal possible on your car loan comes down to shopping around for both the right car and loan, as well as keeping your credit score as strong as possible.”
+“As with all corners of personal finance, securing the best deal possible on your car loan comes down to shopping around for both the right car and loan, as well as keeping your credit score as strong as possible,” Foster says.

 Current state of the car buying market